mozman/svgwrite/doc/overview.rst

 ..
 IMPORTANT::

    Use the **factory-methods** of the class **Drawing** to create new objects.
+   (This is necessary to support validation for different SVG versions.)
    All **factory-methods** have the original SVG Elementname (e.g. Drawing.a(...), Drawing.g(...), Drawing.symbol(...), Drawing.line(...))